A Step-by-Step Guide to Converting a C Corporation to an LLC

 Step 2: Prepare a merger agreement or plan

-Step 3: Obtain C corp’s stockholders’ and LLC’s members’ consent to the merger
+Step 3: Obtain C Corp’s stockholders’ and LLC’s members’ consent to the merger

 Step 4: Exchange shares of stock for LLC’s membership interests